 The awards listed here are a sample of available funding opportunities for underrepresented minorities.
-We encourage you to search for others by using the world wide web and the scholarship and fellowship resources in the Office of Fellowships library located in Dwight Hall.
+We encourage you to search for others by using the world wide web.

 Asian Pacific American Institute for Congressional Studies offers various fellowship/internship programs for post-graduate and graduate students pursuing public policy careers and with a commitment to the Asian Pacific American community.
 Deadline: Fall.